nealbarshes/nealbarshes.github.io/EverythingElse/index.md

 If asymptomatic:<br>
 - if <50%: repeat imaging not recommended, follow-up with primary care provider.
 - 50-69%: repeat imaging in 1 year.
 Re-refer if >70%
 - if >70%: clinic; discuss if good predicted 5-year survival and interested in intervention after citing 2% vs 1% annual risk.
-If yes, CTA & OR date; if no= yearly repeat US & clinic. <br>
+If yes, CTA, pre-op vascular medicine evaluation, and O.R. date.
+If no= offer yearly repeat US & clinic. <br>

 If atypical symptoms (i.e. not stroke, TIA or transient monocular blindness but other symptoms including near-syncope or light-headedness): ask about premonitory symptoms, symptoms/signs during the event (duration; pallor or diaphoresis; incontinence, clonic movements; eyes open or closed) and residual symptoms after the event (fatigue, aches; oriented; headache).
 Consider MRI vs. CT for old stroke.